Getting started

 }

-It’s important to remember that blocks are values, just like text and numbers are — they can be stored in variables and passed to functions. repeat is just a function that accepts a block as input.
-You can build your types of control flow easily, and we’ll do just that in the next chapter!
+It’s important to remember that blocks are values, just like strings and numbers are — they can be stored in variables and passed to functions. if and repeat are regular functions that accept blocks as input.
+You can build your types of control flow easily, and we’ll do just that in the next section!

 Functions